The MOM 100 Blog

 How to Make Hardboiled Eggs

 Place the eggs in a large saucepan and add water to cover by at least an inch.
 Bring the water to a boil over high heat.
-Allow the water to boil for 60 seconds, then remove from the heat and let the eggs sit in the water for 10 minutes.
-Drain and rinse under cool water for a few minutes.
+Allow the water to boil for 30 seconds, then remove from the heat and let the eggs sit in the water for 9 minutes.
+Drain and place in a bowl of very cold water until cool enough to handle.
 Peeling the eggs while they are still slightly warm often makes it easier to remove the shells in big pieces, so you don’t have to chip them off and mess up the eggs.
 Tap them lightly on the counter, and give them a quick roll to crackle up the shells, and then peel carefully.